Krysti Schey, NCTM, piano

 Rebekah lives with her husband, Shaun; three children: Nadia, Zan, and Liam; and two dogs in Spencerville, Ohio.

-Amy Warren, piano
+Amy Warren, piano, voice

 Amy has played the flute and piccolo in marching band, concert band, and pep band.
 She was a section leader, and will be junior field commander this marching season.
 She achieved superior ratings at Solo & Ensemble contest in flute.